ttcchhmm/uapoly-backend/docs/README.md

 - `manageProperties`: Manage the current player's properties.
 The client must send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
   - An array of `PropertyEdit`.
+- `doNotBuy`: Do not buy a property and end the turn.
+The client must send the following data:
+  - An integer representing the game ID.
+This is the same as the game ID in the REST API.
+- `buy`: Buy a property.
+The client must send the following data:
+  - An integer representing the game ID.
+This is the same as the game ID in the REST API.

 ### Server events
 The server can emit the following events: